hack-with-admin-ch/HackZurich2022/README.md

 ## Challenge description

 While recent events let us have a glimpse at what our future in a world of rising global temperatures and increasingly hot and dry summers might look like, climate change and its impact on our everyday lives is a complex issue.
-Both historical data and official scenarios are available to us – in theory.
-But can we as citizens truly grasp the scope, the "feel" of climate change?
+While both historical data and official scenarios are available to us, truly grasping the scope, the "feel" of climate change remains difficult.
 That's where our challenge comes in: **help us make climate change more tangible by developing a solution that allows citizens to access and comprehend the information provided by the federal administration in an innovative way!**

 ## Background